apache/flink/docs/dev/table/common.md

 // compute a result Table using Table API operators and/or SQL queries Table result = ...

-// emit the result Table to the registered TableSink result.insertInto("CsvSinkTable");
+// emit the result Table to the registered TableSink result.executeInsert("CsvSinkTable");

-// execute the program
 {% endhighlight %}
 </div>